FeintRabbit/JavaScript-mini-project/README.md

-JavaScript mini projects.
+JavaScript mini projects from tutorial course.
 Not hosted live.